 While there are a ton of things to do in Amalfi Coast, I picked a handful of my favourites.
 I hope you, too, will find these interesting.
 Enjoy the intoxicating smells of lemon blossoms and get lost in the labyrinth of stairways and narrow alleys of the Amalfi Coast.
 It’s never a question of what to do in Amalfi Coast, it’s a question of do I have enough time to see everything on the Amalfi Coast!
 Some days you might want to leave the planning to someone else and I’m a big supporter of these day trips on the Amalfi Coast.
 These are some great excursions below!

-You must book a room with a view of Mount Vesuvius
+Book a room with a view of Mount Vesuvius

 There are a ton of hotels in Sorrento, whether inexpensive or over the top, so you might as well get one with a sea view toward Mount Vesuvius!
 It’s magical to wake up and open your windows to see Vesuvius.
 She’s a site to see.
 One good choice I’ve stayed at a few times is 4* Hotel Zi’Teresa.
 It is close to the central piazza in Sorrento, offers a good breakfast, has a pool, and the multi-lingual staff are friendly.
 Besides having balconies that face Vesuvius, they have a massive rooftop terrace with spectacular 360° views.
 Room rates run around $100-130 a night depending on the season.

 Another great choice is the 4* Hilton Sorrento Palace, a little further out of town.
 It has a shared terrace with views of Sorrento and Vesuvius.
 They offer top-notch services and amenities for which Hilton is known, and a great choice if you want to use some of your Hilton Honors points.
 I love their stunning ‘Pompeii-esque’ indoor pool and infinity pool looking smack at Vesuvius.
 It is so decadent.